Webhooks

 Get Webhook(s) State

-[GET] /webhooks — Returns a list of webhooks for current token.
+[GET] /webhooks — Returns a list of webhooks created under the API app associated with the token used for request authorization.

 [GET] /webhooks/{webhookId},{webhookId},... [up to 100 IDs] — Returns information for the specified webhooks.